Hintz scores twice, Stars beat Avalanche 2-1

 “It’s tough,” rookie defenseman Cale Makar said.
 “At the end of the day, we have so much depth.
 I don’t think anybody’s really worried.”

-NOTES: D Andrej Sekera missed a second straight game after slamming into the boards behind the net last weekend. … Avs D Ryan Graves replaced Mark Barberio in the lineup. … F Colin Wilson (lower body) was a scratch. … Kadri picked up assist No. 200 in his NHL career. … Broncos pass rusher Bradley Chubb, who’s recovering from a torn ACL, was in attendance.
+NOTES: Stars D Andrej Sekera missed a second straight game after slamming into the boards behind the net last weekend. … Avs D Ryan Graves replaced Mark Barberio in the lineup. … F Colin Wilson (lower body) was a scratch. … Kadri picked up assist No. 200 in his NHL career. … Broncos pass rusher Bradley Chubb, who’s recovering from a torn ACL, was in attendance. … The Avalanche posted on their Twitter account that Landeskog’s wife gave birth to a daughter earlier in the day.

 UPCOMING